camdendotlol/camdendotlol/README.md

 In my spare time, I explore different languages like Rust and Lisp.
 I look forward to getting more into these in the future and maybe contributing to some projects.

-I'm currently working on an [educational website about the United Fruit Company](https://github.com/BudgetMC/unitedfruitcompany) using Next.js and headless Wordpress.
+I recently finished creating an [educational website about the United Fruit Company](https://github.com/BudgetMC/unitedfruitcompany) using Next.js and headless Wordpress.